SUNRUSE/SprigganTS/Engine/Native/FileFormat.md

 - Signed 16-bit integers specifying the number of pixels offset the sprite frame down; if 2, the top border of the sprite should be 2 pixels down of the origin.
 - Unsigned 16-bit integers specifying the number of milliseconds the sprite frame should be displayed for when part of an animation.

+The fifth chunk is the PNG of the sprite atlas.

-The fifth chunk is a table of sprite frame data, compressed using DEFLATE if the file is from a production build.
+The sixth chunk is a table of background frame data, compressed using DEFLATE if the file is from a production build.
 The table is laid out in column-major order, i.e. the first attribute of every background frame, then the second attribute of every background frame.
 Its columns are: